ivmarkov/rust-esp32-std-demo/README.md

 ## Running

-* Once you flash and run the app, you should see more or less the following:
+* Once you flash and run the app, connect to the board UART0 port, e.g. `miniterm /dev/ttyUSB0 115200` or similar
+* You should see more or less the following:

 ```
 Hello, world from Rust!